 Only you can know precisely what kind of style you want for your book, so you need to go hunting for an illustrator whose work matches the general idea of what you have in mind.
 So, you have a fair amount of web surfing ahead of you – and you really mustn’t rush this stage.
 Just as with a graphic designer, you’re hopefully going to be embarking on a partnership that will last for years, particularly if you’re planning a series.

-It’s more important to convey a sense of theme, and/or your protagonist’s personality, than have them try to depict a specific scene in your book.
 Look at the covers of the fantasy bestsellers – if you actually want to stand a chance of being successful, don’t ignore the style adopted by the authors who are at the top of their game.

 I’ve encountered authors who say they “don’t want the cover to be too commercial”.
 So, you don’t want to optimise your chances of actually earning a living from your work?
 That’s just daft.
 “Commercial” here means “successful” – never forget that!
 You may have written the most beautiful and poetic story ever written, but if nobody chooses your book from the millions available, then you won’t stand a chance.
 And remember that nowadays, the vast majority of sales are made via Amazon, on the basis of a fleeting glimpse of a postage-stamp sized cover as the customer scrolls through hundreds of competing titles.
 “Commercial”=eye-catching=successful; amateur=lost in the flood=failure.